mxriverlynn/backbone.picky/readme.md

 as the first parameter.

-This fires whether `deselect` has been called explicitly, or the selection is being replace through another call to `select`.
+This fires whether `deselect` has been called explicitly, or the selection is being replaced through another call to `select`.

+#### "reselect:one"

+Triggered when a model, which is already selected, is selected again.
+Provides the selected model as the first parameter.

 ## Picky.MultiSelect